DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-11-sending-users-a-weekly-summary-of-notifications.md

 {% from "email/macro.njk" import appEmail %}

-Users can choose to receive individual email notifications.

-Notifications are sent when:
+Users can choose to receive individual email notifications, which are sent when:

 - applications are received
-- applications are received from another organisation
+- applications are received from other organisations
 - there are 20 working days left before applications are automatically rejected
 - applications are automatically rejected
 - applications are withdrawn by the candidate
-- applications are transferred to another organisation
+- applications are transferred to other organisations
 - offers are accepted
 - offers are declined

-Research shows that some users would find it useful to be able to receive a weekly summary of notifications.
+Research shows that some users will find it useful to receive a weekly summary of notifications.

-It’ll be particularly helpful for users who are not processing applications every day, but need an overview of the applications being processed.
+This will be particularly helpful for users who do not process applications every day, but need an overview of the applications being processed.

 ## What we changed

 We added a new option to the notification settings page, which lets users choose to receive a weekly summary of email notifications.

-The email includes the date and time of the start and end of the period covers, plus a section for each type of notification which can be sent individually.
+The email includes the date and time of the start and end of the period covered, plus a section for each type of notification which can be sent individually.

 <!-- markdownlint-disable MD001 MD025 -->